bballhaus/HeuristicWithQLearning/README.md

-# CS221 Final Project — Learning Heuristics for A* in Imperfect Mazes
+# CS221 Final Project Spring 2025 — Learning Heuristics for A* in Imperfect Mazes

 This repository contains the code, data, and results for our final project in CS 221.
 We explored using **tabular Q-learning** to learn heuristics that improve A* search efficiency in imperfect mazes.

+## Author Names:
+Brooke Ballhaus
+Riya Narain

 ---